Elyesa Bazna: Early life and family

 Bazna was born in 1904 in Pristina, Kosovo Vilayet of the Ottoman Empire (now Kosovo).
 His parents were of Albanian heritage.
 His father was a teacher of Islamic doctrine and a landowner.
-He later stated that his father was a Muslim mullah named Hafiz Yazan Bazna, his uncle was Maj.
-Gen. Kemal, and his grandfather was Tahir Pasha.
+He later stated that his father was a Muslim mullah named Hafiz Yazan Bazna, one of his uncles was Major General Kemal.
+His grandfather was Tahir Pasha the Brave.
 Both his grandfather and uncle were Young Turks who served under Mustafa Kemal Atatürk.

-When he was 14, Serb forces captured Bazna's birthplace and his family relocated during the defeat and dissolution of the Ottoman Empire to Istanbul, which was then occupied by British, Italian and American Allied forces of World War I. The nationalists opposed the occupying forces.
+When he was 14, Serb forces captured Bazna's birthplace and his family relocated during the defeat and dissolution of the Ottoman Empire to Istanbul, which was then occupied by British, French, Italian and American Allied forces of World War I. The Turkish nationalists opposed the occupying forces.

 According to Bazna, he attended a military academy in Fatih, Turkey, before 1919.
 At age 16 he joined a French military unit in Istanbul.
 He claimed to have stolen British weapons and cars for the Turkish National Movement, which was led by Atatürk.

 Richard Wires, author of Cicero, stated that Bazna was not motivated to steal for political or patriotic reasons.
 When he was caught stealing he was sent to a penal labor camp in Marseille, France, for three years.
 He reportedly worked at the Berliet motor company after he left the labor camp.
 While there, he learned locksmithing skills.

 In 1925, Bazna moved to Istanbul, where he worked for the Istanbul Corp. in the transportation department.
 He then worked as a fire brigade chief in Yozgat before returning to Istanbul to drive taxis.

 Bazna spoke Albanian, Turkish, Serbo-Croatian, and French, the latter of which was the standard language of diplomacy at that time.
 He knew a little German from singing Lieder and said that he could read basic English but had difficulty speaking it.
 He was trained as an opera singer.

 Bazna married twice; with his first wife, whom he later divorced, he had four children.
 He had several live-in mistresses, one of whom, Mara, was a nursemaid to the children of Douglas Busk, a British ambassador.
 Mara lived with him in the Kavaklıdere hills in a small house that he called "Cicero Villa".
 Their relationship was tumultuous and Bazna ended the affair due to their fighting and her jealousy.
 However, she was loyal to him and passed important information to him twice, once about the upcoming arrival of British security men at the embassy and the second time when she said that she had heard rumors that the Germans had a good source of intelligence.
 Once he began seeing a new mistress, Esra, his relationship with Mara ended permanently.

 After Esra, he took a woman named Aika as his mistress and set her up in an apartment.
 She left after his pound notes were determined to be counterfeit.
 He married for a second time to a woman named Duriet and had four more children.